matrix-org/matrix-spec-proposals/specification/modules/tags.rst

 .. _module:tagging:

 Users can add tags to rooms.
 Tags are short strings used to label rooms, e.g.
-"work", "familly".
+"work", "family".
 A room may have multiple tags.
 Tags are only visible to the user that set them but are shared across all their devices.

 Events
 ------

-The tags on a room are receieved as single ``m.tag`` event in the ``private_user_data`` section of a room in a v2 /sync.
+The tags on a room are received as single ``m.tag`` event in the ``private_user_data`` section of a room in a v2 /sync.

 The ``m.tag`` can also be received in a v1 /events response or in the